-There has only been one Armored Core 6 trailer so far, and that was revealed at the Game Awards in 2022.
-It, unfortunately, does not feature any actual gameplay or in-engine action, but as always it is a standout reveal of the game from FromSoftware.
+The first Armored Core 6 trailer was revealed at the Game Awards in 2022.
+While it does not feature any actual gameplay or in-engine action, as always, it is a standout reveal of the game from FromSoftware.

-The first section of the trailer focuses generally on the world itself - which might possibly be called Rubicon if the title is anything to go by.
+The first section of the trailer focuses on the world itself - which could be called Rubicon if the title is anything to go by.
 We see blood-red flames engulf a planet, but then are cut to frozen wastes, implying that the fire is definitely something to fear.

 The latter half of the trailer is, on the other hand, packed full of exciting mech and robot combat.
 Multiple different combat types were shown, with mechs wielding weapons, chucking bombs, and even throwing hands.

 The next trailer for Armored Core 6 features plenty of gameplay, giving excited fans a lot to look over and study ahead of the game's August 2023 release.